EFVA’s latest Newsletters & Annual Reports

 The following measures are proposed to prevent some misunderstandings so that Epilepsy Heroes can get their assistance sooner:

 - By opening a Zelle account and giving the right information about the account.
-Regional Director, Lauren Shirley, is willing to help clients set up a Zelle account. (efva.lauren@gmail.com)
+Zelle customer services are helpful 1 (844) 428-8542.

 - If the check is received at your home, please deposit it as soon as possible.
 All banks now have the option to deposit the check from your phone by taking a picture through your bank app.
 Regional Director, Lowell Evans, is willing to help with depositing checks. (efva.evans@gmail.com)